pmaxhogan/autocrafting-plugin/README.md

-# Romp Autocrafting Plugin
+# Autocrafting Plugin
-Trapped chests are autocrafters
+Trapped chests are autocrafters, also randomizes MOTD